Lee-W/pycon-note/content/posts/maintaining-a-python-project-when-It-s-not-your-job.md

 * `.github/CODE_OF_CONDUCT.rst`
     * Expectation in behavior
     * [GitHub - Adding a code of conduct to your project](https://help.github.com/en/github/building-a-strong-community/adding-a-code-of-conduct-to-your-project)
-* Run test through [tox](https://github.com/tox-dev/tox): test on different environemnt
+* Run test through [tox](https://github.com/tox-dev/tox): test on different environment
     * make sure that the user runs exactly the same test commands as the CI
 * Having a high test coverage
 * Checkers